FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Elevation Correction Tool.rst

 .. image:: ../../img/Elevation-Correction-from-Polygons/Elevat003.png

-2. The tool creates a TIN that is confined to the elevation polygon layer.
+2. The tool creates a triangulated irregular network (TIN) that is confined to the elevation polygon layer.
    The TIN elevation is read from the Elevation Points layer.
    The elevation is assigned to the grid from the TIN as a correction to the grid elevation.
    Only grids with a centroid inside the polygon are adjusted.